mmatous/vd/README.md

 nativeMessaging — verification itself is performed outside of extension due to API limitations.

+notifications — currently the only way of communicating with the user

 <all_urls> — extension must be able to query any site to parse it for potential digest/signature links

 ## Build